nicococo/scRNA/README.md

-Step 4: Cluster the source data.
+Step 4: Cluster the source data using the provided gene ids and source data.
+Ie. we want to turn off the cell- and gene-filter as well as the log transformation.
 Potential problems:
 * If a ''Intel MKL FATAL ERROR: Cannot load libmkl_avx.so or libmkl_def.so.'' occurs and Anaconda open data science platform is used, then use _conda install mkl_ first.